Kyle Van Noy gave a free pair of Patriots tickets to a UNH student - The Boston Globe

 The next challenge?
 Finding a way to get to the game.
 Lynch was at UNH, he didn’t have a ride, and the clock was ticking down to the 4:25 p.m. kickoff.
 He called his Dad, who couldn’t go.

 Lynch started reaching out to his friends, and his buddy John Mahoney, a fellow UNH junior, agreed to come along, despite the nasty conditions.
-They drove down in Lynch’s car to Foxborough, and they arrived shortly after the game began.
-Van Noy had left the tickets at will call.
+They drove down to Foxborough, and they arrived shortly after the game began.
+Van Noy had left the tickets at the will-call window.

 Advertisement